Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [TPS_SWCT_01550] Deﬁnition of reciprocal linear data scaling (cid:100) The term Re ciprocal Linear Scaling is deﬁned as follows:

-#@SECTION: 1.
-The involved AutosarDataTypes refer
+ 1. The involved AutosarDataTypes refer

 to CompuMethods of category

 RAT_FUNC.

-#@SECTION: 2.
-The CompuMethods refer either to compatible Units or to Units that in turn
+ 2. The CompuMethods refer either to compatible Units or to Units that in turn

 refer to compatible deﬁnitions of PhysicalDimension.

-#@SECTION: 3.
-Both CompuMethods fulﬁll the following condition:
+3. Both CompuMethods fulﬁll the following condition:

 Int = N0∗phys0+N1∗phys1+N2∗phys2+...+Ni∗physi